See the best mortgage rates around to help you move up the property ladder.

 It’s possible to lock in a mortgage rate until 2029, which can ensure you know exactly what your repayments will be.
 These deals are cheaper than ever before, but the security of knowing what you’ll pay for a long period doesn’t come cheap – rates are much higher than with shorter deals.

-This mortgage from Halifax comes with £719 in monthly repayments for an annual cost of £8,828.
-Scheme fees are £999.
+This mortgage from First Direct comes with £732 in monthly repayments for an annual cost of £8,781.

 Variable rate mortgages